-We hope that all stockholders who can do so will attend the Annual Meeting in person.
 Whether or not you plan to attend, in order to assure proper representation of your shares of our common stock, par value \$0.0001 per share ("Common Stock"), at the Annual Meeting, we urge you to submit your proxy voting instructions to the Company.
 By submitting your proxy voting instructions promptly, you can help the Company avoid the expense of follow-up mailings and ensure the presence of a quorum at the Annual Meeting.
-If you attend the Annual Meeting, you may, if so desired, revoke your prior proxy voting instructions and vote your shares in person.
+If you attend the Annual Meeting virtually, you may, if so desired, revoke your prior proxy voting instructions and vote your shares online during the virtual meeting.